sensapex/sensapex-py/README.md

 python -m sensapex.test
 ```

-Or for a more involved test of your hardware as it moves around randomly, install [pyqtgraph](https://pyqtgraph.org) in your environment and use:
+Or for a more involved test of your hardware as it moves around randomly, install [pyqtgraph](https://pyqtgraph.org) in your environment and use e.g.:

 ```bash
 STAGE_DEVID=1